davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 We start from a position of assuming the process succeeds, so we don't distract stakeholders with notifications that may not contain any actionable information.
 We notify only when we're _not_ meeting success criteria.
 Both leadership and our other stakeholders use dashboards pulled directly form the source of truth to assess long-term trends and metrics.

-The upshot of all of these changes is that stakeholders
+The upshot of all of these changes is that stakeholders across the landscape are enabled to bring their expertise directly to bear.
+We've wiped out most non-productive context switches, replaced proactive checks with reactive, failure-case-only review, and ...
+TODO

 ## Perspective Shifts

-Achieving these automation projects is a virtuous cycle with changing the perspectives of the stakeholders involved.
-Shifting your perspective helps unlock higher-level automation strategies, and building automation invites perspective shifts.
+Achieving automation projects like those described above is a virtuous cycle with changing the perspectives of the stakeholders involved.
+Shifting your perspective helps unlock higher-level process automation strategies, and building automation invites perspective shifts.

 ### Hows to Whys to Hows